vivshaw/zettel/pages/Gersonides.md

+---
-tags:: Judaism, Jewish philosophy, France, philosophy, theology, 1200s, 1300s alias:: RaLBaG
+tags: Judaism, Jewish philosophy, France, philosophy, theology, 1200s, 1300s
+alias: RaLBaG
+---

 - commented on [[Aristotle]] and [[Averroes]]
 - built on the thought of [[Maimonides]]